 Pendergrass offers a variety of study spaces, such as a quiet study area, a group study area, a computer lab, and reservable study rooms.
 UT students, faculty, and staff may reserve study rooms in the library on a first-received, first-made basis and may be placed at any time.
-Study rooms may be reserved for no more than 2 hours at a time.
+Study rooms may be reserved online for no more than 2 hours at a time.
 Reserved rooms must be claimed in person within the first 15 minutes of the reservation and are subject to cancellation if left unclaimed.
 Rooms not reserved in advance are available on a first-come, first-served basis.
 Patrons who did not make a reservation but are using a study room at the beginning of a scheduled reservation may be asked to leave the room.

-Study rooms reservations may be canceled or modified at any time, specifically to accommodate classes, special events, university business, etc. ABLE groups will continue to get priority for the study rooms.
+Study rooms reservations may be canceled or modified at any time, specifically to accommodate classes, special events, university business, etc. Problem-based learning groups will continue to get priority for the study rooms.
 All library and UT policies apply to patrons using the study rooms.
 All study room policies are subject to change.

 Students also have access to the John C. Hodges Library, which is located at 1015 Volunteer Boulevard.
 The John C. Hodges Library houses the majority of the libraries' collections and many unique services.
 Research assistance and technology services are available almost all hours of the week in the student-centric Commons-a popular venue for both studying and socializing.
 Technology-rich facilities and services include a multimedia digital production Studio and ever-expanding virtual resources that are easily discoverable.
 Located on the first floor of Hodges Library is the Graduate Commons.
 This space hosts lounge seating and workstations.
 Bring your VolCard to swipe in.
-Commuter parking is available in the Terrace Avenue Garage.
-Please visit the Parking and Transit Web site for a complete map of available commuter parking.
+Commuter Core parking is available in the Volunteer Blvd.
+Garage (G16) and CC6 near McClung Museum.
+Please visit the Parking and Transit Web site for a complete map of parking options.